Download North Cowichan Apps for your iPhone/iOS and Android mobile devices!

 In 1983, after operating for 120 years, the mill closed.
 Almost 700 people became unemployed in a community of just under 4,000 people.
 Residents rallied and they continued to beautify the downtown core, trying to promote the logging theme.
 Businessman and Chemainus resident, Karl Schutz, came up with the concept of painting history on the walls of Chemainus.
 An organization known as the Festival of Murals Society was established to oversee and preserve the murals project.

 Today, there are over 3 dozen murals painted on the downtown business walls.
-The paintings are images of real people, and life in the early years.
-Chemainus' mural are world famous and attract hundreds of thousands of visitors annually.
+The paintings are images of real people and life in the early years.
+Chemainus' mural are world famous and attracts hundreds of thousands of visitors annually.